YilinGUO/screening/README.md

 The project tables and the user (to modify the project) table are stored in the same database "screening".

-In order to sign in to add/update/remove records, you have to go to http://localhost/screening/sign-in.html .The username is "guoyilin", and the password is "123456".
+In order to sign in to add/update/remove records, you have to click the *login* button on the index page.The username is "guoyilin", and the password is "123456".

+TODO:
+- update the download links of publications on *index.php*
+- Display relation tables on *view.php*.
+- error handling when deleting records (check dependencies)
+- add contents of projects on *index.php*